 At that moment, I was sitting on a rock.
 My picnic was ready, and I began to mentally list the essential points of create interesting photos.

 Suddenly, the following tips began to circulate in my mind, as if they were a mantra.
 After repetitively thinking of the same points, I grasped my voice recorder which is always at my side.
 It is my reminder to capture my thoughts when they appear.
 I spoke out loud.
 A squirrel waiting for me to give him a few crumbs from my meal gazed up at me.
 He must have really thought that human beings are a strange species.

 If he knew the importance of everything I said, he would consider me differently.

-Reminder on the Necessary Points to Judge a Photo
+Revisiting the Necessary Points for Judging a Photo

-There are 10 points you must always remember to judge your photos.
+There are 10 points you must always remember when judging your photos.

 I advise you to print this list and always have it with you.
-Over time and practice, thinking about them will become automatic.
+With time invested in practice, you will think of them automatically.

 TDLSC: The Essential Rule for Creating a Nature Photograph